From this video you’ll learn that…

-Then you should also have a good mix between commercial and content partners.
-So, I can explain maybe a little more in what types of affiliates there are to come back to this strategy.
+Then it would help if you also had a good mix between commercial and content partners.
+So, I can explain a little more about what types of affiliates there are to come back to this strategy.

 So basically, they’re like kind of two leavers of affiliate types.
 So, we have first content, which are partners that create their content, meaning they produce, for example, informative articles or they make assets, like meaning high-quality images.